Blood supply needs to hold steady

 Is it because people aren't on the roads and getting into car accidents following Gov. Gretchen Whitmer's "stay home" executive order in response to the COVID-19 pandemic?

-That's part of it, said Dr. Lee Ann Weitekamp, senior medical director for Versiti Michigan (fomerly Michigan Blood), which supplies Munson Cadillac Hospital with blood.
+That's part of it, said Dr. Lee Ann Weitekamp, senior medical director for Versiti Michigan (formerly Michigan Blood), which supplies Munson Cadillac Hospital with blood.

 But another part is that people aren't having elective surgeries right now and hospitals are trying to conserve the supply they have.